 Double the ingredients and meal prep these flourless banana oatmeal muffins to have for the week ahead.
 They’re the perfect healthy breakfast idea, but will also work as a snack or dessert.
 You only need a bowl and a muffin pan or muffin cups to make these tasty healthy banana muffins.

 So, I don’t know if you’re one of the 10 people who follow me on Instagram right now, but in case you are – you might have noticed that we moved to Germany recently.
 At least for a little while.
 That’s the reason it’s been quite quiet here during the last few weeks.
 Moving to another country can make you silent and exhausted, that’s the description.

-One of my new recipes is for these healthy banana oat muffins.
-I came up with it, when I found out we’ve been eating too many chocolate cookies for the lack of actual healthy snacks around the house.
+One of my new recipes is for these healthy no flour banana oat muffins with yogurt.
+I came up with this recipe when I realized we’ve been eating too many chocolate cookies for the lack of actual healthy snacks around the house.

 Also, I had a very rotten banana and did not want to throw it out, because I hate throwing out food.

 Turns out, we all love these oatmeal banana muffins, even Aiden (my 2-year old!).

 The oatmeal muffins are super easy to put together and there isn’t much to clean after making the batter – you only need a large bowl and a whisk.
 I used silicone muffin cups, because I find it easier to pop out the muffins from there and I feel like they’re easier to clean.

 Now let’s see what it takes to make these.

 Bananas.
 There are 2 bananas in the batter and one of them was quite rotten.
 I used half of the second banana to decorate the muffins, before baking.